 Below are the relevant urban development strategies and examples in practice that were selected for further analysis.
-Each of the strategies discussed below are presented in the context of a representative example found in the literature.
-Following the critiques of the examples below, a discussion will follow on the lessons learned to create a new model urban development that incorporates each aspect of the framework we propose.
+Each of the strategies discussed are presented in the context of a representative example that is found in the literature.
+Included in the descriptions will be discussion of their foundational concepts and theories, as well as lessons learned through an evaluation of each within the framework we are proposing.